Pylons/pyramid/docs/narr/traversal.rst

 ----------

-A tutorial showing how :term:`traversal` can be used within a :mod:`repoze.bfg` application exists in :ref:`bfg_wiki_tutorial`.
+A tutorial showing how :term:`traversal` can be used within a :mod:`pyramid` application exists in :ref:`bfg_wiki_tutorial`.

 See the :ref:`views_chapter` chapter for detailed information about :term:`view lookup`.

-The :mod:`repoze.bfg.traversal` module contains API functions that deal with traversal, such as traversal invocation from within application code.
+The :mod:`pyramid.traversal` module contains API functions that deal with traversal, such as traversal invocation from within application code.

-The :func:`repoze.bfg.url.model_url` function generates a URL when given an object retrieved from an object graph.
+The :func:`pyramid.url.model_url` function generates a URL when given an object retrieved from an object graph.